 Dental crowns and bridges are all-porcelain or all-gold restorations that protect damaged teeth.
 Dental crowns can be used to protect individual teeth, as part of a dental implant or as part of a dental bridge to replace multiple missing teeth.
 They are a great way to restore a beautiful, healthy, natural-looking smile.

 If you struggle with missing or damaged teeth, contact The Smile Centre today by completing the form on this page or calling us to schedule a free initial consultation.
 If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468 or our South Trail office at 941-366-3636.
-If you live in or around Venice, Florida, please contact us online or at 941-497-5451.
-Our three convenient locations serve the Sarasota, Venice and Bradenton areas of Florida.
+If you live in or around Florida, please contact us online or at 941-497-5451.
+Our three convenient locations serve the Sarasota, and Bradenton area of Florida.

 Sometimes referred to as “caps” because they cover and protect teeth, dental crowns provide increased stability and a new surface to weak and damaged teeth.
 Depending on your unique needs, one of our experienced dentists may recommend a dental crown to protect a tooth that is:

 - Broken, cracked or chipped

 - In need of protection after a root canal

 Dental crowns are also placed on top of dental implants to replace a missing tooth or teeth.

 Who Is A Good Candidate For Dental Crowns?

 You may be a great candidate for dental crowns if you have the following: